sourcefrog/cargo-mutants/README.md

   directory at the same time.
 The lock contains the start time, cargo-mutants version, username, and hostname. `lock.json` is left in `mutants.out` when the run completes, but the lock on it is released.

+- `missed.txt`, a list of mutants that were not caught by tests.

 - A `mutants.json` file describing all the generated mutants.